 When trying to add a level in between two levels, say of size 128 and size 256, we want to add the level in such a way that it has good pruning power (to potentially save more detailed search time) and it has low updating cost and less dependency (to save more updating time).
 We prefer a level which is evenly spread out in between these two levels and belongs to as low of a hierarchy as possible.
 For example, we prefer to add a level of size 192 between size 128 and size 256, instead of 144, because given the same cost to update, a window of size 192 can avoid more detail searches if there is no alarm raised.
-We prefer not to add a level of size 193, because its pruning power is similar to 192, but depends structural dependency
+We prefer

-Table 4.1: An example of reformating a Shifted Aggregation Tree to reduce
+Table 4.1: An example of reformating a Shifted Aggregation Tree to reduce structural dependency